fieldtrip/website/reference/ft_preprocessing.md

  or
    [data] = ft_preprocessing(cfg, data)

- The first input argument "cfg" is the configuration structure, which contains all details for the dataset filenames, trials and the preprocessing options.
-You can only do preprocessing after defining the segments of data to be read from the file (i.e. the trials), which is for example done based on the occurence of a trigger in the data.
+ The first input argument "cfg" is the configuration structure, which contains all details for the dataset filename, trials and the preprocessing options.

  If you are calling FT_PREPROCESSING with only the configuration as first input argument and the data still has to be read from file, you should